danielo88/Raspberry_LCD_ID_Reader/README.md

 # lcd_id
 Read Registers on MCUFRIEND UNO shield for WiringPi.

-By the same appearance,mcufriend has a lot of variations.
+It's the same outward appearance, but mcufriend has a lot of variations.
 http://domoticx.com/arduino-shield-2-4-tft-lcd-touch/

 Many drivers can distinguish in 0x0000 register.